 - (1) Net investment income per share is calculated using the weighted average shares outstanding during the period.
-Net investment income excluding expense waiver and reimbursement equals \$2.05, \$4.75 and \$15.46 per share for the years ended February 28, 2011, 2010 and 2009, respectively. - (2) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
+Net investment income excluding expense waiver and reimbursement equals \$2.05 and \$4.75 per share for the years ended February 28, 2011 and 2010, respectively. - (2) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
 Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
 Total investment return does not reflect brokerage commissions.
-Total investment returns covering less than a full period are not annualized.

-- (3) Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the periods reported.
+Total investment returns covering less than a full period are not annualized. - (3) Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the periods reported.
 Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
 Total investment return does not reflect brokerage commissions. - (4) For the year ended February 28, 2011, net of the expense waiver and reimbursement arrangement, the ratio of net investment income, operating expenses, total expenses to average net assets is 6.87%, 11.71%, and 11.68%, respectively.
 For the year ended February 28, 2010, net of the expense waiver and reimbursement arrangement, the ratio of net investment income, operating expenses, total expenses to average net assets is 9.12%, 8.71% and 15.77%, respectively.

-For the year ended February 28, 2009, net of the expense waiver and reimbursement arrangement, the ratio of net investment income, operating expenses, total expenses to average net assets is 16.21%, 5.94% and 11.04%, respectively. - (5) Represents the dilutive effect of issuing common stock below net asset value per share during the period in connection with the satisfaction of the Company's annual RIC distribution requirement.
-See Note 10, Dividend. - (6) These ratios for the years ended February 28, 2010 and 2009 do not include the effect of the waiver of deferred incentive fees which is (3.83)% on a non-annualized basis as this is a one time waiver. - (7) February 28, 2010 and 2009 data has been adjusted to reflect a one-for-ten reverse stock split effectuated in August 2010. - (8) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value.
+- (5) Represents the dilutive effect of issuing common stock below net asset value per share during the period in connection with the satisfaction of the Company's annual RIC distribution requirement.
+See Note 12, Dividend. - (6) The ratio for the year ended February 28, 2010 do not include the effect of the waiver of deferred incentive fees which is (3.83)% on a nonannualized basis as this is a one time waiver. - (7) February 28, 2010 data has been adjusted to reflect a one-for-ten reverse stock split effectuated in August 2010. - (8) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value.

-Note 13.
+Note 14.
 Recapitalization Transaction